fgerick/Mire.jl/docs/src/man/examples/inertialmodes.md

 $$\omega \mathbf{u} = 2\mathbf{\Omega}\times\mathbf{u}$$

-by expanding the velocity in a Cartesian polynomial basis and projecting onto these basis vectors.
+by expanding the velocity in a Cartesian polynomial basis and projecting onto these basis vectors following [Lebovitz (1989)](https://www.tandfonline.com/doi/abs/10.1080/03091928908208913).

 ### Setting up the problem